RobertDresler/SwiftUINavigation/README.md

             .onMessageReceived { [weak self] in
                 switch message {
                 case _ as RemovalNavigationMessage:
+                    // You can handle it how you want, these are just examples
+                    // When using MV you can call closure from method's argument onDetailRemoval()
-                    // You can access `model` from you `NavigationModel` self?.model.handleDetailRemoval()
+                    // When using MVVM you can access `viewModel` from your `NavigationModel` self?.viewModel.handleDetailRemoval()
                 default:
                     // Or you can do nothing
                     break
                 }
             }